openservicemesh/osm-docs/content/docs/guides/uninstall.md

 4. OSM validating webhook configurations

-OSM ensures that all the CRDs mentioned [here](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/cmd/osm-bootstrap/crds) exist in the cluster at install time.During installation, if they are not already installed, the `osm-bootstrap` pod will install them before the rest of the control plane components are running.This is the same behavior when using the Helm charts to install OSM as well.
+OSM ensures that all the CRDs mentioned [here](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/cmd/osm-bootstrap/crds) exist in the cluster at install time.
+During installation, if they are not already installed, the `osm-bootstrap` pod will install them before the rest of the control plane components are running.
+This is the same behavior when using the Helm charts to install OSM as well.

 When uninstalling OSM, both the `osm uninstall mesh` command and Helm uninstallation will not delete any OSM or SMI CRD in any cluster environment (managed and unmanaged) for primarily two reasons:
 1. CRDs are cluster-wide resources and may be used by other service meshes or resources running in the same cluster